mattyoung101/slingshot/README.md

     - We would welcome PRs that fix any issues you encounter when applying Slingshot to industry designs, and Slingshot being wrong in this case _would_ be considered a bug.

+## Implementation details
+Slingshot will be written in a mix of Rust and C++, the majority being Rust.
+The C++ side is used to interface with the Slang parser and extract completion symbols and their associated scopes, as well as diagnostics.
+This is then sent over to Rust via an FFI binding, which handles the rest of the language server implementation via tower-lsp.

+The C++ side specifically uses C++20 and CMake, so needs a recent version of both gcc/clang and CMake.
+I personally compile with Clang 15.

 ## What will Slingshot bring to the table?
 There are already a few existing LSPs for SV.
 What does Slingshot aim to bring to the table?
 Slingshot's main advantage is its use of the slang frontend and its C++ implementation.
 Here's a comparison of some other LSPs and what Slingshot